CSC207-UofT/course-project-group-010/phase1/Clean Architecture.md

 #Clean Architecture

 ## Dependency Rule
 We follow the dependency rule consistently when interacting with details in the outer layer as the inner layers will not depend on the outer layers in our system.
-For example, our entity class will not depend on the outer layer class (ScreenIO).
-Also, Outer layer is more concrete and specific than the inner layer

 ## Entities - Enterprise Business Rules
 Entities (Such as StudentUser and Rating) represent the business objects of the application.
 They only store/modify data within themselves, and do not depend on anything.